iuriqc/gb_challenges/second-case/gke-solution/README.md

     > gsutil -m cp -r /Users/iuriqc/Desktop/applications/gb_challenges/second-case/files/* gs://gb-challenge-bucket/files
     ```

-8. Create a service account to Airflow with BigQuery Job User role (just BQ will be used here) and a JSON key and add content of the key to an Airflow Connection
+8. Create a service account to Airflow with BigQuery Job User role (just BQ will be used here) and a JSON key and add content of the key to Secret Manager and use it in Airflow Connection (you need to grant access to service account used in Compute Engine)

-9.